 This is The BEST Crispy Tofu Recipe!
-It’s flavorful, uses minimal oil and is baked to perfection in the oven!
-It’s perfect for adding to stirfrys or just snacking on!
+It’s flavorful, uses minimal oil, and is baked to perfection in the oven.
+It’s perfect for adding to stir-fries or snacking on.

 I’m so excited to share this Crispy Tofu Recipe with you today!
-I’ve been testing it for a while and can now say that it’s perfect!
-I know tofu can be somewhat of a controversial ingredient, but we eat a lot of it and this is my favorite way to prepare it.
-It really is The Best Crispy Tofu!
+I’ve been testing it for a while and can now say it’s perfect!
+I know tofu can be somewhat controversial, but we eat a lot of it and this is my favorite way to prepare it.
+It really is The Best Crispy Tofu.

-My two year old loves just snacking on this Crispy Baked Tofu and it’s so cute how he says “tofu” 🙂 We probably eat tofu once a week in our house
+My 2-year-old loves just snacking on this Crispy Baked Tofu, and it’s so cute how he says “tofu” 🙂 We probably eat tofu once a week in our house

 What Kind Of Tofu Should I Use for Crispy Baked Tofu?

-- That brings me to my next point, if you aren’t using pre-pressed tofu it’s important to pat your tofu dry and press it.
-I’m not usually one to take the time to press my tofu but it’s important to make sure your tofu gets extra crispy!
-You don’t need to press it for hours, just about 15-30 minutes will do to ensure that it’s not waterlogged.
+- That brings me to my next point: If you aren’t using pre-pressed tofu, it’s important to pat your tofu dry and press it.
+I’m not usually one to take the time to press my tofu, but it’s important to make sure your tofu gets extra crispy!
+You don’t need to press it for hours; just about 15-30 minutes will do to ensure it’s not waterlogged.

 What Makes This The Best Crispy Tofu Recipe?

-- It’s SO crispy!
-It’s seriously hard to believe that it’s not deep fried.
-And, the recipe only uses one tablespoon of oil, which really isn’t a lot if you compare it to deep fried tofu.
+- It’s so crispy!
+It’s seriously hard to believe that it’s not deep-fried.
+The recipe only uses one Tablespoon of oil, which isn’t a lot compared to deep-fried tofu.

 - It’s really easy to make!
-There’s no complicated tricks to this Crispy Tofu Recipe.
-All you do is mix up the seasonings, coat the tofu and then mix in some arrowroot or corn starch.
-Then you spread out on a sheet pan and bake until crispy and perfect!
+There are no complicated tricks to this Crispy Tofu Recipe.
+All you do is mix up the seasonings, coat the tofu, and then mix in some arrowroot or cornstarch.
+Then, spread it out on a sheet pan and bake until crispy and perfect!

 - It’s made with healthy ingredients!
-There is no vegetable oil used in this recipe.
-I use toasted sesame oil because it gives it a nice flavor but you could also use olive oil or avocado oil.
-I choose to use arrowroot powder instead of cornstarch, but cornstarch can be used too.
+This recipe does not use vegetable oil.
+I used toasted sesame oil because it has a nice flavor, but you could also use olive or avocado oil.
+I chose to use arrowroot powder instead of cornstarch, which can also be used.

 - I honestly eat quite a bit of it plain, just off the baking tray after it comes out of the oven.
-My two year old really enjoys it that way too!
-It’s warm, crispy and has some good flavor thanks to the sesame oil, tamari and garlic powder.
+My 2-year-old really enjoys it that way, too!
+It’s warm, crispy, and has good flavor thanks to the sesame oil, tamari, and garlic powder.

-- The other way I love to eat this crispy tofu is to add it to stir fry sauce and enjoy it over cauliflower rice.
-I usually use my favorite Stir Fry Recipe, or I also love this Orange Sauce Recipe (that will be getting it’s own post soon!).
+- Another way I love to eat this crispy tofu is to add it to stir-fry sauce and enjoy it over cauliflower rice.
+I usually use my favorite Stir-Fry Recipe, or I also love this Orange Sauce Recipe.
 You can either pour the sauce over your meal or mix the tofu right into the pan with the sauce.

-- This crispy tofu would be great in any stir fry recipe, over rice, mixed with veggies or noodles.
+- This crispy tofu would be great in any stir-fry recipe, over rice, or mixed with veggies or noodles.

-- You want to make sure all of your tofu is coated evenly with the oil mixture and with the arrowroot powder.
-The arrowroot powder is what makes it crispy so it’s super important to make sure it gets on every piece of tofu.
+- You want to make sure all of your tofu is coated evenly with the oil mixture and the arrowroot powder.
+The arrowroot powder makes it crispy, so it’s super important to make sure it gets on every piece of tofu.

-- It’s really important to make sure the tofu cubes are not touching each other at all when you place them on the sheet pan.
-If the tofu is touching then the touching part will not get as crispy.
+- It’s important to ensure the tofu cubes do not touch each other when you place them on the sheet pan.
+If the tofu is touching, then the touching part will not get as crispy.

-- You also want to make sure you stir around the tofu a few times while it’s baking so that each side gets crispy.
+- Stir the tofu a few times while it’s baking so that each side gets crispy.

 The BEST Crispy Tofu {Baked}